pruthvis942/AzureBlobProject/README.md

-# Azure Blob Storage and Dotnet Application
+# Dotnet MVC Application with Azure Blob Storage Integration

-Welcome to my Azure Blob Storage and Dotnet Application project!
+Welcome to my Dotnet MVC Application with Azure Blob Storage Integration project!
 This repository demonstrates the integration of Azure Blob Storage with a Dotnet 6 application, offering practical insights into managing blobs and containers.

 ## Overview